krishna-Agrawal23/Library-Management/README.md

 Hi, I have made a library on the functioning of Airlines Managment...

+My first ever "public" repository....
+Focing on the libraries and how one can make a basic managment system of a particular thing..

 This project is a console-based Airlines Management System developed in C++, utilizing concepts like Object-Oriented Programming (OOP), file handling, and modular design using user-defined libraries.
 It simulates real-world airline operations such as ticket booking, passenger records, flight schedules, and more.

 The aim of this project is to demonstrate how C++ can be used to create a functional management system with clean structure and user interaction.
 Each feature is organized into reusable components for better maintainability and scalability.